-The Cottles B&B, Polperro, is in an ideal location for exploring the many attractions Cornwall has to offer.
+The Cottles bed and breakfast, Polperro, is in an ideal location for exploring the many attractions Cornwall has to offer.

 Looe Beach and West Looe The popular resort of Looe is about 10 minutes’ drive from Polperro.
 Buses also run between Polperro and Looe, or you can take a boat there from Polperro harbour.
 The River Looe divides East and West Looe.
 East Looe has popular, wide sandy beaches, excellent restaurants and an abundance of pubs and shops.
 Purely Cornish, a wonderful delicatessen specialising in the best of local produce, is well worth a visit, and can be found in Buller Street, East Looe.